Last updated: Feb 16th, 2010

 Different forms of Organization:

 There are different ways of looking at the structure of systems; often, a given system will have multiple levels of organization in which different structures play predominant roles.
-Here are an example of some types of organizational structure:
+Here are a few examples of some types of organizational structure:

 In most businesses and government entities, for example, people are organized in a hierarchy when it comes to supervision.
 However, these same entities may have other structures within them as well, such as flow networks of information, or simple networks of personal contacts.